-If you refinance with a private lender, you also won’t be eligible for student loan forgiveness, because you lose federal loan protections, including deferment or forbearance when you refinancing with a private lender.
+If you refinance with a private lender, you won’t be eligible for student loan forgiveness, because you lose federal loan protections, including deferment or forbearance when you refinance with a private lender.
 But some private lenders, like SoFi, offer their own benefits, like a temporary pause on payments if you lose your job through no fault of your own.

-That’s why it’s important to think carefully before consolidating or refinancing your student loans.
+It’s important to think carefully before consolidating or refinancing your student loans.
 Consider things like whether a prospective private lender offers any options for relief if you hit a rough patch.

 Even if you get a lower interest rate, make sure you can afford the new monthly payments before committing.
 And remember that this information is just a starting point for your decision.
 Don’t be afraid of doing more research and trusting you’ll make the right decision for you.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.